Global regularity for 2d water waves with surface tension: Introduction

 As in other quasilinear problems, to prove global regularity we propagate control not only of high Sobolev norms but also of other $L^2$ norms defined by vector-fields \cite{K1}.
 These norms are helpful both in proving decay and in controlling remainders from the stationary phase and integration by parts arguments in section \ref{secdecay} and \ref{secprmainlem}.
 In our case, a natural vector-field to propagate is the scaling vector-field $S=(3/2)t\partial_t+x\partial_x$ which (essentially) commutes with the linear part of the equation.

-In the context of the quasilinear I-method, propagating $L^2$ control of vector-fields carrying weights is challenging.
-The reason for this is simple: as in the semilinear case, the success of the I-method ultimately depends on exploiting certain symmetries of the equation, which are related to its Hamiltonian structure.
+In our case, propagating $L^2$ control of vector-fields carrying weights is challenging.
+The reason for this is well-known: as in the semilinear case, the success of the I-method ultimately depends on exploiting certain symmetries of the equation, which are related to its Hamiltonian structure.
 Once weighted vector-fields, such as $S$, are applied to the equation, these symmetries are weakened.
-Moreover, every weighted vector-field requires its own energy functional, and its own set of cubic corrections.
+Moreover, every weighted vector-field requires its own modified energy functional, and its own set of cubic corrections.
 At the very least, this increases considerably the amount of work needed to prove weighted energy estimates.

 In this paper we are able to use energy estimates to propagate control of a specific {\it compatible vector-field structure}, namely the vector-fields

 We also propagate control of a suitable low-frequency structure described by an energy functional as in \eqref{Elow}.